Those fortunate enough to have a dishwasher are in for good news: you can use your dishwasher to clean many household items, too!

 - Plastic combs and hair accessories.
 Dirty plastic combs, barrettes, and headbands make your hair dirtier, too.
 Tuck them into the utensil caddy, or pop them into a dishwasher-safe mesh bag on the top rack.
 Since they’re not bacteria-laden, you can wash them when doing the dishes.

 - Synthetic-bristle brushes.
 As long as the bristles are synthetic and the handle is plastic, it can go in the dishwasher.
 Use a comb to pull out any stray hairs first.
 (Here’s how to clean natural bristle or wood-handled hair brushes.)

 - Bath poofs and loofahs.
-These exfoliating things collect a lot of dead skin cells and body oils, but they don’t get thoroughly clean in the shower.
-Give them a thorough rinse, until you don’t see any suds, then pop them in the top rack of your dishwasher to truly deep clean them.
+These exfoliating things collect many dead skin cells and body oils, but they don’t get thoroughly clean in the shower.
+Give them a thorough rinse until you don’t see any suds, then pop them in the top rack of your dishwasher to truly deep clean them.

 - Manicure and pedicure tools.
 Metal callus rasps and files, cuticle scissors, and nail clippers should all be cleaned after use to prevent infection.
 Stick them in the utensil caddy while you’re washing other bathroom items.

 - Bathroom exhaust fan covers.
 Over time, the plastic cover of your bathroom’s exhaust fan gets pretty dusty.
 That can keep your fan from working well — something that’s essential to prevent bathroom mildew.
 Once a season, gently remove the cover and run it through a cycle on the top rack of your dishwasher.

 - Razors.
 Keep safety razors clean and germ-free by washing them in the dishwasher.
 They should be placed in a compartment of the utensil caddy by themselves when you’re running a load of dishes.
 Immediately pat them dry after the cycle ends so they don’t develop rust.